 Hopo Ferry is proud to welcome your registered companion animals onboard.
-Carers travelling with you will be required to purchase a discounted concession ticket.
+Small dogs are also allowed under 7kgs, click here.

 Boarding and disembarking the vessels will be using a ramp, suitable for devices 800m wide (or less) and combined weight of 350kg.

-There is designated priority seating available at the back of the vessel, with parking for wheelchairs, mobility aids and prams etc. The crew will ensure you are safely onboard and your mobility aid is securely parked in the designated area before departing.
+There is room onboard for wheelchairs, mobility aids and prams etc. The crew will ensure you are safely onboard and your mobility aid is securely parked in the designated area before departing.

 Note: please ensure that your mobility aid conforms with the manoeuvrability assumptions of the Disability Standards for Accessible Public Transport 2002